Fast-Track Family Reunification for Highly Skilled Workers in Germany: HR Toolkit 2025

 Processing Time: How Long Will It Take?

-• Visa: Ranges from a few days to 6 weeks, depending on document completeness and embassy workload.
-Employer support can expedite this.
+• Visa: Ranges from a few days to 6 months, depending on document completeness and embassy workload.
+Employer support can significantly expedite this by initiating a fast track procedure.
+Visa is usually granted within 2-6 weeks then.

 • HR Tip: Start early and use fast-track options to keep timelines short.